gracefullight/gracefullight.github.io/blog/2025/10/21/fundamentals-of-data-analytics-011.md

 - Generates subsets (bags) of traning data by sampling from the original training dataset with replacement.
 - To overcome the complexity of models that overfit the training data.

+### Boosting

+- fits multiple models sequentially
+- each model in the sequence is fitted **giving more weight to the data points** that were poorly handled by the previous models in the sequence.
+- This process is iterated until the error function does not change, or the maximum limit of the number of estimators is reached.

 ### Random Forest

 - Shallow trees have lower variance and higher bias, whereas deep trees have low bias but high variance.